Skip to Main Content

 neonatal-hypoxic-ischemic-encephalopathy-2x

-Hypoxic ischemic encephalopathy (HIE) is a type of brain dysfunction that occurs when the brain doesn't receive enough oxygen or blood flow for a period of time.
-Hypoxic means not enough oxygen; ischemic means not enough blood flow; and encephalopathy means brain disorder.
+Neonatal hypoxic-ischemic encephalopathy (HIE) is a type of brain dysfunction that occurs when the brain doesn't receive enough oxygen or blood flow for a period of time.
+Hypoxic means insufficient oxygen, ischemic means insufficient blood flow, and encephalopathy means brain disorder.

-If the blood or oxygen supply to the brain has been interrupted, the rest of the body may have also been "starved" of oxygen.
-This may cause damage to other organs, including the heart, liver, kidneys and bowels.
-These organs usually return to normal function.
-However, if the brain has sustained an injury, it may not recover fully.
+For various reasons, HIE may develop during pregnancy, labor and delivery, or the postnatal period.
+If the brain's blood or oxygen supply has been interrupted, the rest of the body may also have been starved of oxygen.
+This may damage other organs, including the heart, liver, kidneys and intestines.
+These organs usually return to normal function, but if the brain has sustained an injury, it may not fully recover.
 The length of time the brain was without oxygen usually determines the severity of the damage.

-HIE may occur during fetal development; during labor and delivery; or in the postnatal period.
-Problems that can cause HIE during pregnancy include:
+This brain injury may occur during fetal development, labor and delivery, or the postnatal period.
+During pregnancy, possible causes of HIE include:

 • Drug or alcohol abuse